Dr Anastasia Piliavsky

 Chapters and articles

-- 2014 (in press).
-Introduction.
-In Patronage as the Politics of South Asia, edited by Anastasia Piliavsky.
-CUP.
+- 2014.
+Introduction to Patronage as Politics in South Asia, edited by Anastasia Piliavsky.
+Cambridge University Press, 1-35.

-- 2014 (in press).
-India’s Demotic Democracy and Its Depravities in the Ethnographic Longue Durée.
-In Patronage as the Politics of South Asia, edited by Anastasia Piliavsky.
-CUP.
+- 2014.
+India’s Demotic Democracy and Its ‘Depravities’ in the Ethnographic Longue Durée.
+In Patronage as Politics in South Asia, edited by Anastasia Piliavsky.
+Cambridge University Press, 154-75.

-- 2014 (in press).
+- 2014.
 Against the Public Sphere: The Morals of Disclosure and the ‘Vernacular Public Sphere’ in Rural Rajasthan.
-In Democratic Transformation and the Vernacular Public Arena in India, edited by Taberez Neyazi et al. Routledge.
+In Democratic Transformation and the Vernacular Public Arena in India, edited by Taberez Neyazi, Akio Tanabe et al. Routledge.